 \section{Final Comments and Conclusions}

-We summarize our results and make some final remarks. \begin{itemize} \item We have defined the notion of center of mass and spin for asymptotically flat spacetimes, i.e., spacetimes where there is a precise notion of an isolated gravitational system. \item The main tools used in our approach are the linkages together with a canonical NU foliation constructed from solutions to the Regularized Null Cone cut equation.
+We summarize our results and make some final remarks. \begin{itemize} \item We have defined the notion of center of mass and spin for asymptotically flat spacetimes, i.e., spacetimes where there is a precise notion of an isolated gravitational system.

+\item The main tools used in our approach are the linkages together with a canonical NU foliation constructed from solutions to the Regularized Null Cone cut equation.
 The RNC cut foliation is given in the so called Newman Penrose gauge with a vanishing shear in the asymptotic past.
 Physically this corresponds to an isolated gravitational system which is asymptotically stationary in the past and it is specially useful to describe the emission of sources like of closed binary coalescence, supernovas or scattering of compact objects.

+\item The RNC cut equation is an important ingredient in this construction.
+Its 4-dim solution space together with the lorentzian metric constructed from the solutions of the RNC cut equation provide the background to define the center of mass worldline.
+In this work we have used a perturbative approach to the RNC cut equation to introduce a flat metric at the zeroth order and a first order solution of the RNC cut equation to obtain NU foliations, one for each timelike worldline (with respect to the flat metric) on the solution space.

-\item We have obtained equations of motion for these variables linking their time evolution to the emitted gravitational radiation.
+\item We have obtained the center of mass worldline by requiring that the mass dipole moment vanishes at the special NU foliation associated with this worldline.
+We have derived equations of motion for the center of mass and spin linking their time evolution to the emitted gravitational radiation.